krowe42/FinalProject-LivingDecisions/README.md

 ## If you want to do something similar:
-Create an environment (mine is python-based, but I added a few things), launch jupyter lab, and get that notebook fired up!
+Create an environment (mine is python-based, but I added a few things), activate it, launch jupyter lab, and get that notebook fired up!

-You can use my data, but I'm guessing your wants and desires are slightly different from mine.
-Maybe you don't ride a bike everywhere and you want to know if there are metro stops - or a hundred other things.
+You're welcome to use my data, but I'm guessing your wants and desires are slightly different from mine.
+Maybe you don't ride a bike everywhere and you want to account for metro stop proximity - or a hundred other things.
 You can replace similar data (vector for vector, raster for raster, tabular for tabular) within the analysis and do your own thing.
 Just make sure you change your ranking system accordingly.